 campingUtilities

 Farmington is powered by the Farmington Electric Utility System, a public power company owned and operated by the City of Farmington.
-FEUS’s service territory covers 1,718 square miles and encompasses much of San Juan County and a small portion of Rio Arriba County.
+FEUS’s service territory covers 1,718 square miles and encompasses much of San Juan County.
 Because it’s a publicly owned utility, FEUS’ approximate 46,000 metered customers enjoy lower rates and more reliable service than customers of privately owned utilities.
+They also offer industrial and bulk power rates for larger customers.
+The city is also served by the New Mexico Gas Company, Comcast and Century Link

 police carsPolice Department